JuliaFalcone/keeping-the-BEAT/docs/source/customizing_your_fits.rst

 At this point, you should be able to run the example BEAT code in a way that produces an output folder with plots, as shown on the previous page.
 However, there are a lot of parameters that we see in the code!
 This page will define these parameters, and you can observe how the example fits change depending on any adjustments to the parameters.

-Reading in Data
+Reading in data
 ------------

 Currently, BEAT uses the ``load_file`` function to read in data via individual text files for each spectrum that commonly take the ``.csv`` or ``.tsv`` format, although you're free to choose any text delimiter.
 Each text file must have a wavelength and flux array, with the wavelength units typically in Angstroms.
 You can either load in a noise array with the function, or calculate a noise array within the function.

 As you will read below, BEAT runs on all the spectra within a designated directory, so it is suggested that all spectra in a directory be the same file format so they can be easily read in succession.
 We hope to introduce compatability with data cubes in the future, so that extraction of individual spectra is not needed.

-Adjusting Parameters
+Adjusting parameters
 ------------

 In the ``main()`` function, there are three subsections of parameters: ``target_param``, ``cont_instructions``, and ``fit_instructions``.